Zettlr/zettlr-docs/docs/en/academic/presentations.md

 Zettlr is able to export your Markdown files directly as presentation files using the [reveal.js](https://revealjs.com/#/)-framework. `reveal.js` is a lightweight solution for creating presentations using plain HTML and JavaScript.
 Therefore, these presentations can be shown on _all_ computers that run a browser — nowadays this means: they run on _every_ computer.

-For exporting Markdown files to `reveal.js`, you have to make sure Pandoc is installed on your computer.
-Head over to the [Pandoc setup guide](../installing-pandoc.md) to see how to install Pandoc.

 ## Pre-considerations

 Of course, a Markdown document that should be compiled into a presentation has a slightly different structure than other Markdown documents.